 The properties surrounding the subject site are improved with a mixture of one, two, and multi-family dwellings.
-Adjoining developments are within the R-1 and R-MF zoning districts.
-25 of the surrounding properties are rental units and 1 is owner-occupied.
+Adjoining development is within the R-1 and R-MF zoning districts.
+The 20 surrounding properties are rental units.
 The current parking accommodations on-site would support the requested 6 transient guests provided a single garage parking space is provided when the dwelling is used for STR purposes.

 A search of listing platforms such as Airbnb, Vrbo, Booking.com, and Furnished Finder identified the dwelling as being listed as a short-term rental.
-According to online reviews, usage of the dwelling as an STR appears to have begun in September of 2023.
-In 2024, the applicant indicated that the home was used for 220 nights.
+According to online reviews, usage of the dwelling as an STR appears to have begun in January of 2023.
+In 2024, the applicant indicated that the home was used for 234 nights.

-The adopted STR regulations include provisions intended to mitigate the negative impacts of STR operations as a commercial use and afford a method of regulatory reporting/ enforcement previously nonexistent within the City's municipal code.
-Should violations of the regulatory provisions rise to the level requiring action, such action may include, in addition to fines, revocation of the STR Certificate of Compliance following 2 verified complaints within a 12-month period.
+Case # 208-2025 1 Fyfer Place STR Conditional Use Permit The adopted STR regulations include provisions intended to mitigate the negative impacts of STR operations as a commercial use and afford a method of reporting/enforcement previously nonexistent within the City's municipal code.
+Should violations of the regulatory provisions rise to the level requiring action, such action may include, in addition to fines, revocation of the STR Certificate of Compliance following 2 verified complaints within a 12month period.